 A nice solid 5.

-Since this is a thick burger, you can not get it done properly just over direct heat.
-You need some indirect time to finish and get to the desired temperature.
+Since this is a thick burger, you may not be able to get it done properly just over direct heat.
+You may need some indirect time to finish and get to the desired temperature.

 Mix 1 teaspoon each of coarse salt, pepper, garlic powder, and onion powder.
-Mix 2 pounds of a good burger (80-85%) with three tablespoons of your favorite BBQ sauce, one teaspoon of coarse salt and one teaspoon pepper.
+Mix 2 pounds of a good burger (80-85%) with three tablespoons of your favorite BBQ sauce, one teaspoon of coarse salt, and one teaspoon pepper.
 Mix just enough to combine and distribute.

 Give both sides a good sprinkle of the spice mixture.